M0WA/marsos/README.md

 by default the build system needs access to the internet to download source code.

+## recommendations

+it is strongly recommended to run these scripts within a virtual machine, setup only for the single purpose of image building/debugging. misconfiguration and bugs can otherwise destroy the machine you are working on.

 ## configuration

 before you build a new marsOS image you might want to have a look at conf/dist.conf located in this repo.